TEALSK12/introduction-to-computer-science/project_3.md

-# Project 3: Platform Game
+# Project 3: Advanced Platform Game

 **Students will implement a side-scrolling platform game (a la Super Mario Bros.) in Snap!.**